singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

    4. The second greatest influence on cycle time is pull policies.

-   5. Put cycle time in histogram and notice the following.
+   5. Put cycle time in a histogram and notice the following.
 Affects of pull policies on cycle time:

    6. | Pull Policy                         | Cycle Time |
       | ----------------------------------- | ---------- |